Martín Palermo: Managerial career

+Godoy Cruz

 On 26 November 2012, Palermo was announced as the head coach of Godoy Cruz alongside former teammate Roberto Abbondanzieri.
 Placing fourteenth in the Argentine Primera Division Torneo Inicial and seventh place in the Argentine Primera Division Torneo Final of the recently known as Superliga.
 As the 2012–13 season ended so did his tenure at the club.

+Arsenal de Sarandí

-On 18 April 2014, Palermo was appointed as head coach of Arsenal de Sarandi.
+On 18 April 2014, Palermo was appointed as head coach of Arsenal de Sarandí.
 He took charge for the 2014–15 season, where the club managed to place in ninth.
 On 19 April 2015, he announced his departure from the club, resigning from his position.

+Unión Española

-His next role was with Chilean side Unión Española; In his first tournament, 2016 Torneo Apertura, they finished in third place of the Chilean Primera Division, and runners-up in the 2017 Campeonato Nacional.
+Palermo's next role was with Chilean side Unión Española; In his first tournament, 2016 Torneo Apertura, they finished in third place of the Chilean Primera Division, and runners-up in the 2017 Campeonato Nacional.
 However, in November 2018, with results suffering the club decided to part ways with Palermo.

+Pachuca

 Palermo returned to management and on 22 January 2019, when he was confirmed as the new manager of Mexican side Pachuca on a one-year deal after Pako Ayestarán resigned.
+He left at the end of his contract.

+Curicó Unido

-He left at the end of his contract, and did not get another job until November 2020, when he was appointed the manager of Curicó Unido; his time there was largely unsuccessful and nine months later he resigned from his post.
+In November 2020, after more than a year without a club, Palermo was appointed the manager of Curicó Unido.
+His time there was largely unsuccessful, and nine months later he resigned from his post.

+Aldosivi

+Back to Argentina, on 30 September 2021, Palermo became the manager of Aldosivi.
+In May 2022, he resigned after a falling with the club management.

+Platense

-Back to Argentina, on 30 September 2021, Palermo became the manager of Aldosivi; but on May 2022 Palermo resigned after a falling with the club management.
-On November of that same year, Palermo is presented as the new coach of Platense.
-During his time at the helm of Platense, Palermo would lead them to the final of the 2023 Copa de la Liga Profesional, but his team would lose 1–0 to Rosario Central and he would subsequently resigned from his post at Platense.
+In November 2022, Palermo is presented as the new coach of Platense.
+During his time at the helm of Platense, he would lead them to the final of the 2023 Copa de la Liga Profesional, but his team would lose 1–0 to Rosario Central and he would subsequently resign.

+Olimpia

-On February 2024, Palermo agree to become the new head coach of the Paraguayan team Olimpia.
-On his first year with the team, Martín Palermo won his first title as a club manager.
+In February 2024, Palermo agreed to become the new head coach of Paraguayan club Olimpia.
+On his first year with the team, he won his first title as a club manager.

 Palermo was sacked by Olimpia on 10 April 2025, with the club in the fifth position of the Apertura.

+Fortaleza

-On 3 September, he replaced Renato Paiva at the helm of Campeonato Brasileiro Série A club Fortaleza.
+On 3 September, Palermo replaced Renato Paiva at the helm of Campeonato Brasileiro Série A club Fortaleza.
+With the club in the 19th place, he won 2–0 over Vitória on his debut.

+After four losses in the subsequent six matches, Palermo led Laion to a nine-match unbeaten run, which included wins over eventual champions Flamengo at home and away successes over Bahia and Red Bull Bragantino.
+On 11 December 2025, after failing to avoid relegation, he left the club.

+Platense return

+On 5 August 2026, Palermo returned to Argentina and Platense, replacing Walter Zunino.